All the flavors from my Caribbean paradise, this locrio de longaniza y camarones is so colorful, juicy, and flavorful you will be hooked.

 - Adding vegetables: Stir in peppers, garlic, bay leaves, auyama, and olives.
 Cook and stir for a minute.

 - Simmering: Cover with a tight-fitting lid and simmer over very low heat for 10 minutes.Uncover and stir, moving the rice from the bottom to the top.
-Cover again and simmer for another 10 minutes.
+Cover again, stir in peas and simmer for another 10 minutes.

 - Serving: Remove from the stove, discard the bay leaves, and serve hot.
 You may go the extra mile and serve some tostones with it.